leigler/s20corelab/public/assignments/detournement.md

 # Assignment: Détournement

 This project will explore conventions and outputs of a single Javascript event handler.
-Consider it a one-week deep-dive into a found interaction.
+Consider it a one-week deep-dive into a *found* interaction.

+This is a group project, and should be completed within a single [Glitch](https://glitch.com) project.
+Please be prepared to briefly share your findings with the class next week.

 ## Brief

 Find a commonly used site and identify a single interaction that is core to the site&rsquo;s functionality and study this interaction.
 What exactly happens?
 What are the design decisions made to imply its functionality?
 How does the site change upon interaction?
 Feel free to use the `inspect element` functionality on your browser to take a closer look at the HTML, CSS, and Javascript.
+As preliminary research for this assignment, try and breakdown the interaction into identifiable steps.

 Using your knowledge of HTML and CSS so far, you will spend the week recreating a single page of your selected site, focusing on recreating the primary visual elements of the interaction you&rsqu;ve isolated.